 Federal Conspiracy Charges We Defend

 Federal conspiracy cases often involve allegations tied to multiple actors, communications, and claimed participation.
 Our defense focuses on what the government must prove and where its evidence can fail.
-If you are still early in the federal process, you may also want to review our federal indictment process resource for context and expectations, along with your dedicated Miami federal criminal defense lawyer.
+If you are still early in the federal process, review our federal indictment process resource, then speak with a federal criminal defense lawyer in Miami about your case.
+For Miami-Dade venue and Southern District filings, see defense for federal criminal charges in Miami-Dade.

 Challenging the Government’s “Agreement” Theory